detanaded/NightwatchSetup/README.md

   }
 };
 ```

+## Step 5
+Now all thats left is to run tests by using command: `npm test` This will runn all tests within the directory.
+You can specify to run only one test by using: `npm test tests\googleTest.js`

 Remember always to call the .end() method when you want to close your test, in order for the browser session to be properly closed.